T-G-P/Coding-Challenges/README.md

 any specified badge id.
 Routes are in 'app/app/Http/'

 ## Controllers
-In 'app/app/Http'/Controllers' I implemented a BaseController class which is used to instantiate the CredlyApi class and make the credly api call with the guzzle instance parameter
+In 'app/app/Http'/Controllers' I implemented a CredlyApiClientController class which is used to instantiate the CredlyApi class and make the credly api call with the guzzle instance parameter